SAP/openui5-docs/docs/Mobile_Events_9860cd2.md

 ***

-### Windows 8
+### Devices Supporting both Mouse and Touch Input

-With Microsoft Windows 8, new devices are also introduced that allow user interaction with both mouse and touch.
-To be able to react to both kind of events, some new functionality was introduced.
+A number of devices allow user interaction by both mouse and touch input.
+To be able to react to both kind of events, some additional functionality has been introduced.

-For more information, see [Windows 8 Support](Windows_8_Support_1f9de72.md)
+For more information, see [Devices Supporting both Mouse and Touch Input](Devices_Supporting_both_Mouse_and_Touch_Input_1f9de72.md)

 ***